eclipse/epsilon-website/mkdocs/docs/doc/eol.md

 ### Logical Operators

 EOL provides common operators for performing logical computations illustrated in the table below.
 Logical operations apply only to instances of the Boolean primitive type.

+!!! warning "Operator Precedence"
+    All logical operators in EOL have the same priority.
+This is in contrast to other languages like Java where e.g. `and` has a higher priority than `or`.
+As a result, while `true || true && false` returns `true` in Java, the equivalent `true or true and false` expression in EOL returns `false`.
+Default priorities can be overridden using brackets (`true or (true and false)` in this case.)

 Operator | Description
 ---------|------------
-and            |Returns the logical conjunction of the two expressions or             |Returns the logical disjunction of the two expressions not            |Returns the logical negation of the expression implies        |Returns the logical implication of the two expressions.
-Implication is calculated according to the truth table below xor            |Returns true if only one of the involved expressions evaluates to true and false otherwise
+and            |Returns the logical conjunction of the two expressions or             |Returns the logical disjunction of the two expressions not            |Returns the logical negation of the expression implies        |Returns the logical implication of the two expressions (see below) xor            |Returns true if only one of the involved expressions evaluates to true and false otherwise

+The truth table for the `implies` logical operator is below.

 Left|Right|Result
 ----|-----|------